 Delicate and sweet, these lemon berry petit fours are bite-size mini cakes perfect for weddings, parties, tea time, bridal and baby showers.
-Topped with a simple white chocolate garnish, this petit four recipe is easy and approachable.
+Topped with a simple white chocolate garnish, these petit fours are easy and approachable.
 Perfect for beginners!

 A dessert by popular demand. 🙂

 We’re in peak wedding/brunch/bridal shower/spring season, so there’s been a lot of buzz about petit fours lately.
 Admittedly, I’ve never made them before but have always enjoyed the several varieties I’ve tasted.
-Always up for a new baking adventure, I decided to make these petite cakes my personal goal for the spring season.
+Always up for a new baking adventure, and eager to expand my spring dessert recipes and Mother’s Day recipes, I decided to make these petite cakes my personal goal for the spring season.